-Lose fat fast by avoiding the most common fat-loss mistakes to achieve a lean and strong body
+Lose fat fast by avoiding the most common fat loss mistakes

-The problem: Carbs have replaced fats as the number one perceived reason for the global obesity crisis, and almost anyone who wants to lose weight starts by saying “I’m cutting out carbs”.
-While it’s true there are no “essential” carbohydrates – unlike with protein (essential amino acids) and fats (essential fatty acids), which we must consume through our diet to survive – carbs are an incredibly efficient energy source, and many types contain essential micronutrients, such as vitamins and minerals, as well as pre- and probiotics and fibre for optimal digestive health.
+The problem: Carbs have replaced fats as the number one perceived reason for the global obesity crisis.
+And almost anyone who wants to lose weight starts by saying “I’m cutting out carbs”.
+It’s true there are no “essential” carbohydrates – unlike with protein (essential amino acids) and fats (essential fatty acids), which we must consume through our diet to survive.
+Yet carbs are an incredibly efficient energy source.
+And many types contain essential micronutrients, such as vitamins and minerals, as well as pre- and probiotics and fibre for optimal digestive health.

-Anyone who has tried cutting out an entire food group will already know it’s a very difficult to do, and inevitably leads to carb cravings that make you obsess about those foods you’re avoiding.
-So it’s not a a sustainable approach to eating – nor living – and is why almost everyone who “quits carbs” is back eating them – and more than ever before – within a matter of days.
+Anyone who has tried cutting out an entire food group will already know it’s a very difficult to do.
+It inevitably leads to carb cravings that make you obsess about those foods you’re avoiding.
+So it’s not a sustainable approach to eating – nor living.
+And is why almost everyone who “quits carbs” is back eating them – and more than ever before – within a matter of days.

 The solution: The only way to lose weight is to consistently consume fewer calories than you burn.
 The bigger your calorie deficit the faster you’ll lose weight, but dropping too many calories is counter-productive.
 Why?
 Because you’ll be constantly hungry and obsess about food – especially those you’ve told yourself you’re not allowed to eat.
 While cutting back on sugar – especially those found in fruit juices, soft drinks, biscuits and sweets – will go a long way towards reducing your waistline, swearing off all carbs indefinitely will do you more harm than good.

 The best approach to losing weight is to time your daily carb intake around exercise or periods of activity.
-That’s because carbs allow you to recover from training faster, and it’s important that you are fully energised for each session so you can push yourself.
-The smart choice is always foods closest to their natural form, such as brown rice and potatoes, to keep the calorie count down and get the nutritional benefits that get stripped out of heavily-processed foods, such as white bread and french fries.
+That’s because carbs allow you to recover from training faster.
+And it’s important that you are fully energised for each session so you can push yourself hard.
+The smart choice is always foods closest to their natural form, such as brown rice and potatoes.
+These foods keep the calorie count down and give your body all the nutritional benefits that get stripped out of heavily-processed foods, such as white bread and french fries.

-The problem: When wanting to lose weight everyone focuses on the conclusion of their fat-loss challenge: the moment it’s all over and they stand tall and proud in the mirror looking lean, toned and defined.
-It’s human nature to fixate on the destination and not the journey, and while that’s a perfectly rational mentality when you’ve off on your summer holiday, it won’t work when wanting to lose fat!
+The problem: When wanting to lose weight everyone focuses on the conclusion of their fat-loss challenge.
+They fixate on that moment it’s all over and they stand tall and proud in the mirror looking lean, toned and defined.
+It’s human nature to think about the destination and not the journey.
+While that’s a perfectly rational mentality when you’ve off on your summer holiday, it won’t work when wanting to lose fat!

 The solution: Before embarking on any fat-loss challenge it’s essential you set yourself a realistic but challenging goal with a set-in-stone timeframe.
 Once you’ve set your goal it’s even more important to break down your “big picture” fat-loss goal into smaller, more achievable weekly or fortnightly milestones.

-But if you instead break this 4kg fat-loss target down into weekly goals, then you only need to lose half a kilo in a week – that’s only 500g and is entirely possible if you make some time to exercise and think a little bit more about what you eat.
-Suddenly the weight is falling off you, you’re having successful sessions in the gym and really enjoying training hard and eating better, and before you know it you’re well on your way to that summit with sky-high confidence.
+Instead break this 4kg fat-loss target down into weekly goals.
+Then you only need to lose half a kilo in a week – that’s only 500g!
+This is entirely possible if you make some time to exercise and think a little bit more about what you eat.
+Suddenly the weight is falling off you.
+You’re having successful sessions in the gym and really enjoying training hard and eating better.
+Before you know it you’re well on your way to that summit with sky-high confidence.